Multo — the Tagalog word for ghost.

 Folklore articles I’ve written for the #FolkloreThursday blog.

 My contributions to the Non Stop Bhangra and Dholrhythms blogs: articles about Punjabi music, culture and folklore, especially as they relate to Dholrhythms Dance Company and San Francisco’s Non Stop Bhangra monthly party.
+[UPDATE: these blogs may be temporarily down.
+I’ll update the links when appropriate, but in the meantime I’ve moved my folklore related articles to my playground blog, Ephemera, here.

 Book reviews I’ve published on The Mantle.